Q: Maybe this is wishful thinking, but is it possible to have bad credit and still get a card with a high limit?

 2. Unsecured credit cards for bad credit will have lower limits

 If you want unsecured, it’s unlikely you will be given a high credit limit (you’ll probably be lucky to get a starting limit of $1,000, but it will most likely be more like $500 or so).
 The most frustrating part about this is many also charge a monthly or annual fee, so it really sucks to pay for a credit card and not be given a high credit limit, but unfortunately that’s just the way it works.
+Banks simply have to limit the amount of rope they give folks with bad credit, lest they hang themselves and the bank in the bargain with said rope.
+The good news is that over time they will reward on-time repayment history with higher credit lines.

-3. With secured, high limits are usually possible
+3. With secured, high limits are possible

 Some people don’t like the idea of secured cards because they can’t afford a big security deposit upfront.
 Well, what you have to keep in mind is that your security deposit almost always is flexible… so the more money you add, the more your credit limit goes up.